harmony-one/h/progress/alaina-furstenberg.md

 ---

+2025-07-08 Tue: Writing thread on Figma Make vs Framer for AI website creation.
+Creating 2 landing pages in Framer and Figma to compare.

 2025-07-07 Mon: Updating my Q2 Review to include social media stats and top tweets.
+Reading and writing of a [thread](https://x.com/harmonyprotocol/status/1942348949668425817) on AthleteFi's monthly recap.
+Review of the ppt and writing a [thread](https://x.com/harmonyprotocol/status/1942352606778507524) on AI jobs replacing Saas jobs.

 ---